a type of learning in which behavior is strengthened if followed by a reinforcer or diminished if followed by a punisher.

 learning that certain events occur together.
 The events may be two stimuli (as in classical conditioning) or a response and its consequences (as in operant conditioning).

-a type of learning in which an organism comes to associate stimuli it DN control (vs. operant).
+a type of learning in which an organism comes to associate stimuli.
 A neutral stimulus that signals an unconditioned stimulus (US) begins to produce a response that anticipates and prepares for the unconditioned stimulus.
 Also called Pavlovian or respondent conditioning.

 the view that psychology (1) should be an objective science that (2) studies behavior without reference to mental processes.
 Most research psychologists today agree with (1) but not with (2).

 the initial stage in classical conditioning; the phase associating a neutral stimulus with an unconditioned stimulus so that the neutral stimulus comes to elicit a conditioned response.
 In operant conditioning, the strengthening of a reinforced response.

 the diminishing of a conditioned response; occurs in classical conditioning when an unconditioned stimulus (US) does not follow a conditioned stimulus (CS); occurs in operant conditioning when a response is no longer reinforced.